bacover/OpenVINOInstall/VisionAccelerator_Install_2018R5.md

-# OpenVINO 2018R5 Install guide for the Intel® Vision Accelerator Design with an Intel® Arria 10 FPGA (IEI's Mustang-F100-A10) on Linux
+# Configuration Guide for OpenVINO 2018R5 and the Intel® Vision Accelerator Design with an Intel® Arria 10 FPGA (IEI's Mustang-F100-A10) on Linux

-Installation Notes:
+Configuration Notes:

   * For a first-time installation, use all steps.
   * Use steps 1 and 2 only after receiving a new FPGA card.